 Although the code does not give detailed professional advice on specific issues and areas of practice, the explanatory statements may be used to clarify the meaning and scope of the code.
-The explanatory statements do not in any way limit the extent of the standards of conduct and professionalism.
+The explanatory statements do not in any way limit the extent of the standards.

-1. A building certifier must perform building certifying functions in the public interest.
+A building certifier must perform building certifying functions in the public interest.